peter1010/wheres_home/README.md

 and then emails it to a specificed email account.
-The objective is to known your home IP address when away allowing you to connect home (assuming you have allowed access e.g. via enabling port forwarding on your router.
+The objective is to known your home IP address when away allowing you to connect home (assuming you have allowed access e.g. via enabling port forwarding on your router).

 This is an alternative to using a DDNS service.